yves-biener/boundary-aware-node-centrality-spatial-graphs/doc/presentation.typ

 - If the assumption holds that $c_0$ describes the intersection between effected and non-effected centrality measures
   - all points of $g(x)$ are non-effected centrality measures meaning that the intersection point should be as close to the border as possible for any given centrality measure to be independent of the boundary
-  - limit the corresponding nodes to a sub-set which we can "trust" for further implications
+  - limit the corresponding nodes to a sub-set which we can "trust" for further implications back to the tissue section
-- Depending on the stepness $m$ of the linear function $f(x)$
+- Depending on the slope $m$ of the linear function $f(x)$
-  - corresponding corrections could be applied to the centrality measure with probability in relation to the stepness $m$
+  - corresponding corrections could be applied to the centrality measure using $m$
+  - can $m$ describe a probability of "trust" that a given centrality measure is "close" enough for implications for the tissue section?

 // --------------------------------------------------------------------------------------------------------------------
 #pagebreak()